 The accounting for right to test agreements is dependent on the nature of the options granted to the collaborative partner.
 Options are considered substantive if, at the inception of a right to test agreement, the Company is at risk as to whether the collaborative partner will choose to exercise the options to secure development and commercialization licenses.
 Factors that are considered in evaluating whether options are substantive include the overall objective of the arrangement, the benefit the collaborator might obtain from the agreement without exercising the options, the cost to exercise the options relative to the total upfront consideration, and the additional financial commitments or economic penalties imposed on the collaborator as a result of exercising the options.
-None of the Company's right to test agreements entered into subsequent to the adoption of Accounting Standards Update, or ASU, No. 2009 13, "Revenue Arrangements with Multiple Deliverables" on July 1, 2010 has been determined to contain substantive options.
+None of the Company's right to test agreements with Multiple Deliverables" on July 1, 2010 has been determined to contain substantive options.
 For right to test agreements where the options to secure development and commercialization licenses to the Company's ADC technology are not considered substantive, the Company considers the development and commercialization licenses to be a deliverable at the inception of the agreement and applies the multiple element revenue recognition criteria to determine the appropriate revenue recognition.
 Subsequent to the adoption of ASU No. 2009-13, the Company determined that its research licenses lack stand-alone value and are considered for aggregation with the other elements of the arrangement and accounted for as one unit of accounting.